Oh, What a Lovely War!: Productions

 The musical premiered at the Theatre Royal Stratford East on 19 March 1963 to rave audience reaction.
 Kenneth Tynan's review in The Observer was titled "Littlewood returns in triumph".

 The official censor did not grant permission for a transfer to the West End until Princess Margaret attended a performance and commented to the Lord Chamberlain, Lord Cobbold, that "What you've said here tonight should have been said long ago, don't you agree, Lord Cobbold?"; at this point the transfer was more or less assured despite the objections of the family of Field Marshal Haig.
-It was an ensemble production featuring members of the theatre's regular company, which included Brian Murphy, Victor Spinetti and Glynn Edwards, all of whom played several roles.
+It was an ensemble production featuring members of the theatre's regular company, which included Brian Murphy, Victor Spinetti, Glynn Edwards and Larry Dann, all of whom played several roles.
+In 2023, Dann shared his memories of the production for his autobiography, Oh, What A Lovely Memoir.
 The sets were designed by John Bury.
 The production subsequently transferred to Wyndham's Theatre in June of the same year.
 The production was a surprise hit, and the musical was adapted by the BBC for radio several times.

 The musical premiered in the United States on Broadway at the Broadhurst Theatre on 30 September 1964 and closed on 16 January 1965 after 125 performances.
 It was seen there by actor and former subaltern Basil Rathbone, who wrote to Charles Chilton that "we were duped, it was a disgusting war".
 Directed by Littlewood, the cast featured Spinetti and Murphy, plus Barbara Windsor.
 It received four Tony Award nominations: for Best Musical, Best Direction, Best Featured Actress, and Best Featured Actor, winning Best Featured Actor.
 Spinetti also won the Theatre World Award.

+From September 2023 until May 2024, a 60th Anniversary production by Blackeyed Theatre toured the UK.